twineapp/vagrant/README.md

 3. Clone / copy in the twine repos and datasets
   a.
 Clone 'siv-v3' github repository into 'twineapp/siv-v3/' directory (~55MB)
   b. (optional) Clone 'etl' github repository into 'twineapp/flaskapps/etl/' directory and switch to the V2 branch (~0.3MB)
   c.
-Copy twine mysql build to 'twineapp/vagrant/src/mysql/' directory, don't overwrite the .sh file (~83MB)
+Copy twine mysql build to 'twineapp/vagrant/src/mysql/' directory (~83MB)
   d. (optional) Copy twine mongodb build to 'twineapp/vagrant/src/mongo/' directory (~288MB)
   e. (optional) Copy etl.cfg from Dropbox into "twineapp/flaskapps/etl/ETL/"
 4. Run terminal, go into 'twineapp/vagrant/', and execute the command 'vagrant up'.
 This will download the base box of ubuntu (~35MB), and bring up the twine vm